 #5 Image Alt Tag

 Image Alt tag (a.k.
 “Alt attribute” or “Alt Description”) is a HTML tag that describes search engines what your image is all about.
 Alt tags enhance user experience too as they provide a short description to your readers in case the image doesn’t load.
 From an SEO standpoint, using primary and secondary keywords in image alt tag brings good results.

 #6 Heading and Subheadings (H1- H6 Header Tags)

 Headings and Subheadings provide structure to your posts.
 From a reader’s perspective it helps them to understand what your content is about in one glance.
 From SEO perspective, these HTML tags (H1-H6) help them to see what your content is about and how the information is organized.

 By default, your post title takes the H1 tag.
 Therefore, you should never use the H1 tag in your content section.
 For all your subheadings, you should use H2 to H6 in an orderly fashion.
 Never skip a subheading level.

 RankMath is a freemium WordPress plugin that guides you through the entire on-page SEO process.
 Once you install the plugin, you’ll find the RankMath settings in your Edit Post section, all you gotta do is enter your primary keyword and the plugin will teach you how to up your SEO score.

-There you have it, the in and out on how to write SEO optimized content.
+There you have it, the in and out of SEO Content Writing for Beginners.
 Got questions or found this post useful, leave a comment below.